The belief in oneself, habits, goal-achieving, and character development traits are more valuable than any Jiu Jitsu technique.

 What is Jiu Jitsu?

-In this world, we grapple on the ground, utilize space and leverage to control positions and communicate our intentions.
+In this world, we grapple on the ground.
+We use space, leverage, and timing to manage position and express intent.

 Who can learn this?